liufeng2915/CFSM/CFSM/README.md

 <center><img src="docs/demo.png" width="700px" /></center>

-We provide an interface for interactive editing based on [StreamLit](https://www.streamlit.io/) (inspired from [here](https://github.com/genforce/sefa)).
+We provide an interface for interactive synthesis based on [StreamLit](https://www.streamlit.io/) (inspired from [here](https://github.com/genforce/sefa)).
 This interface can be launched with

 ```
 pip install streamlit